Metronidazole, tablets 250 mg 40 pcs

 Symptoms: vomiting, ataxia, slight disorientation.

-Treatment: there is no specific antidote for metronidazole overdose.
-If a significant overdose is suspected, symptomatic and supportive therapy should be given.
+Treatment: There is no specific antidote for metronidazole overdose.
+If a significant dose overdose is suspected, symptomatic and supportive therapy should be provided.

 ---|---|